 There is no such thing as sustainable Gold mining or sustainable amber mining.
-Gold mining, by which jewellers obtain the bulk of their raw materials, is totally unsustainable.
+Gold mining, by which jewellers obtain the bulk of their raw materials is unsustainable.

 Over the past century more than 100 million tons of waste have been discharged into the Baltic Sea from the Palmnicken (Yantarny) mine.
-The insoluble toxic waste product causes high turbidity appearing as thick, cloudy matter covering the surface of the Baltic Sea which threatens the survival of precious amber gem.
+The insoluble toxic waste product causes high turbidity appearing as thick, cloudy matter covering the surface of the Baltic Sea which threatens the survival of precious Amber Gemstone.

-What determines the color of Amber? it all depends on the depth of the water into which the tree, the source of Amber originally fell, possibly millions of years ago.
-Normally it is a golden yellow or light-yellow to honey color but can be all shades in between including brown and red-brown hues, the latter of which are known as CHERRY Ambers.
+What determines the color of Amber?
+The color of Amber depends on the depth of the water into which the tree, the source of Amber originally fell, possibly millions of years ago.
+Normally it is a golden yellow or light-yellow to honey color but can be all shades in between including brown and red-brown hues, the latter of which are known as Cherry Ambers.
 The more interesting pieces of Amber contain a mixture of shades.
 Amber gemstone can be translucent, opaque or a mix of both.

-The strange paradox of Amber lies in it's weight though.
-Genuine amber often looks heavier than it really is.
-When you hold genuine amber in your hand, you will be surprised how light it feels - a large, chunky amber necklace can be worn with ease and comfort.
+The strange quality of Amber lies in its weight.
+Genuine Amber looks a lot heavier than it really is.
+When you hold genuine Amber in your hand, you will be surprised how light it feels - a large, chunky Amber necklace can be worn with ease and comfort.
 That's one of Amber gemstone's special qualities.
 Amber floats of salt water.

-There's an abundant supply of counterfeit amber on the market-place today, despite the fact, that it's quite easy to spot an imposter.
+There's an abundant supply of counterfeit amber in the market-place despite that it's quite easy to spot an imposter.
 Time-saving tips on how to identify Genuine Amber can be found Here...